You may want to read:

 Andy: That there are places in the world that aren’t made out of stone.
 That there’s somethin’ inside that they can’t get to; that they can’t touch.
 It’s yours.

 Red: What are you talkin’ about?

 Red: Hope?
 Let me tell you something, my friend.
 Hope is a dangerous thing.
 Hope can drive a man insane.
 It’s got no use on the inside.
 You’d better get used to that idea.

-Andy had hope that was “beyond his trouble” while Red’s hope inside the walls of his trouble.
-Where you place your hope will determine the kind of life that you experience.
+Andy had hope that was “beyond his trouble” while Red’s hope was inside the walls of his trouble.
+Where you place your hope will determine the kind of life you experience.